Russian Support Of Donald Trump For President Began In 2012, Trump Already Knew He Would Run, Reports Say

 — Alferova Yulya (@AlferovaYulyaE) January 22, 2014

 But Trump’s presidential run should not have been a surprise to anyone.
-In 2013, he spent about $1 million to research his electoral chances in every state, and at the time his personal attorney told The New York Post, “We did not spend $1 million on this research for it just to sit on my bookshelf… He is exactly what this country needs.
+In 2013, he spent about $1 million to research his electoral chances in every state, and at the time his personal attorney told the New York Post, “We did not spend $1 million on this research for it just to sit on my bookshelf… He is exactly what this country needs.
 The turnout at these political speeches indicates his following remains very strong and is growing.”

 Throughout 2014, on his Twitter account, Trump referred numerous time to a possible presidential run in 2016, even frequently tweeting the hashtag #Trump2016.